capstanlqc/OmegaT_ticket1565_segment_uniqID_PoC/README.md

 # OmegaT ticket 1565: segment unique IDs -- PoC

 I have created a little mockup in Python to show the results of three different approaches to produce segment IDs in OmegaT.
+This meant as a proof of concept of potential solutions for [issue 1565](https://sourceforge.net/p/omegat/feature-requests/1565/).

 I am assuming that whatever runs in Python with this data can also run in Java in OmegaT.